-For information on when financial assets are credit-impaired, refer to note 4.4.6.
+For information on when financial assets are credit-impaired, see Note 4.6 (vi).

-Fee and commission income and expense
+Fee and commission income

 Fee and commission income and expense that are integral to the effective interest rate on a financial asset or financial liability are included in the effective interest rate.